brgonzlez/panchronos/README.md

 |**TREE**| Results from IQ-TREE, including the concatenated MSAs used for reconstruction | `.fasta`, `.treefile`, other outputs from IQ-TREE |

 # 7/ Tools installed by `panchronos`
-`panchronos` has been tested only with the specific tool versions listed below, all of which are installed automatically when the workflow is executed.
+`panchronos` has only been tested with the specific tool versions listed below, all of which are installed automatically when the workflow is executed.
 Compatibility with newer or different releases is not guaranteed.

-- Entrez Direct
+- Entrez Direct v24.0
 - Biopython v1.85
 - fastANI v1.34
 - CD-HIT v4.8.1